nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Parameter:
 `<count>`: Number of upcoming events to show.
-           Optional.
-If not indicated, only the next one event is shown
+           Optional - if not indicated, only the next one event is shown.
+           If count is larger than the number of existing events, then all events are shown.

 Example: `next` or `next 2`